 The time of day you travel is totally up to you.
-However, I believe it is much safer to travel within the morning.
+However, I believe it is much safer to travel in the morning.

 Another important thing to consider is where you’re going to stay when you arrive in Vinales.

-Although not always necessary, to have a pre-defined destination i.e hostel or hotel is a good idea when backpacking or traveling around Cuba.
+Although not always necessary, having a pre-defined destination i.e hostel or hotel is a good idea when traveling around Cuba.